-What’s the best way to pay suppliers for products, and contractors for their work, if they’re based in China?
-In this article we look at the most common ways to send business payments to China and discuss their pros and cons.
+So what’s the best way to pay Chinese suppliers?
+Let’s look at the most common ways to send business payments to China and discuss their pros and cons.

 Pay suppliers in China with Azimo Business

-If you’re wondering “How do you pay for imports from China?”, consider using Azimo Business.
-It’s one of the fastest, cheapest and best ways to pay suppliers in China.
+If you’re wondering, “How do you pay for imports from China?” consider using Azimo Business.
+It’s one of the fastest, cheapest and best ways to send euros and US dollars to China.

-If you already send money to relatives in China with Azimo, you’ll know we offer secure, same-day payments to Southeast Asia’s largest territory.
+If you already send money to relatives in China with Azimo, you’ll know we offer secure, instant CNY payments to China thanks to our partnership with Alipay.

-Azimo Business uses the same lightning-fast technology and is up to 90% cheaper than using your bank or PayPal.
+If you’re sending payments to Chinese companies with Azimo Business, it’s up to 90% cheaper than your bank or PayPal via the SWIFT network.
 See just how much you could save with our price comparison table.

 Get Letters of Credit

-Letters of Credit (LCs) are the business form of an IOU, written by a bank on your company’s behalf.
-The bank will write to your supplier stating that if for some reason you can’t pay, they will.
+Letters of Credit (LCs) are like a business IOU note written by a bank on your company’s behalf.
+The bank will tell your supplier that if for some reason you can’t pay, they will.

-While more modern forms of business payments to China exist, it’s a good idea to familiarise yourself with LCs as some companies won’t trade without one.
+While more advanced payment methods exist, it’s a good idea to familiarise yourself with LCs as some companies won’t trade without them.

-This is because LCs act as a safety net for the supplier in case you don’t pay up.
-And given the high fees involved for getting LCs from the bank, they reassure the seller that you are a legitimate business.
+This is because LCs act as a safety net for the supplier if you don’t pay up.
+And given the high fees involved in getting LCs from the bank, they reassure the seller that you are a legitimate business.

-For individuals and start-ups, LCs might not be the best option for paying your Chinese supplier.
+For freelance workers and start-ups, LCs might not be the best option for paying your Chinese supplier.
 First of all, it’s best for large orders and also, getting one written up can be a long, drawn-out process.

 Pay Chinese suppliers with cash

-Cash might seem like a surprising way to pay for imported goods in 2020 – especially in a mobile payment-friendly country like China – but it is still pretty common to do business in China using cash.
+Cash might seem like a surprising way to make business payments in 2021 – especially in a mobile payment-friendly country like China – but it is still pretty common.

 Use escrow for payments to China

 While escrow is a popular payment method within China, suppliers may baulk at trading that way with international buyers.
-Escrow agents act as third parties who receive your payment for goods or services.
+As a result, escrow agents act as third parties who receive your payment for goods or services.

 Using an escrow agent is a great way to protect yourself and the supplier.
-That’s because the agent won’t release the funds to the seller until the work is done or the products have been delivered.
+That’s because the agent only releases the funds once the products have arrived.

 Use a sourcing agent

-Sourcing agents can cost quite a lot but they can mitigate your risk of being scammed.
-This is because they can be your eyes, ears and feet on the ground in China, and will handle your due diligence.
+Sourcing agents can cost quite a lot, but they can limit your risk of being scammed.
+That’s because they can be your eyes, ears and feet on the ground in China and will handle your due diligence.

-On the other hand, using a sourcing agent can actually reduce the price of the products or services you’re looking to buy.
-This is because suppliers usually offer lower quotes to local agents in Chinese Renminbi (RMB).
+On the other hand, using a sourcing agent can reduce the price of the products or services you’re looking to buy.
+That’s because suppliers usually offer lower quotes to local agents in Chinese Renminbi (RMB).

-Chinese companies are happy to do this because dealing in RMB represents less risk, as they won’t be at the mercy of unpredictable currency fluctuations.
+Chinese companies are happy to do this because trading in the local currency represents less risk, as they won’t be at the mercy of unpredictable currency fluctuations.

 Transfer money to China with your bank

-As most telegraphic transfers are typically from one bank to another, paying this way can involve sending and receiving bank charges, high SWIFT bank fees and dealing with unfavourable foreign exchange mark-ups.
+As most wire transfers are typically from one bank to another, paying this way can involve sending and receiving bank charges, high SWIFT bank fees and dealing with unfavourable foreign exchange mark-ups.

-Another disadvantage of using a bank to send money abroad is the common Chinese business custom of an upfront 30% deposit.
+Another disadvantage of using a bank to send money abroad is the typical Chinese business custom of paying a 30% deposit.

-That means you’ll pay two sets of fees.
-One when you send the deposit and another when you send the rest of the balance later.
+That means you’ll end up with two sets of fees—one when you send the deposit and another when you send the balance.

 Send payments to China via Hong Kong

-That’s because all money transfers (usually in US dollars) from you to your supplier will be considered local transactions, thereby side-stepping international transfer and foreign exchange mark-up costs.
+That’s because all money transfers (usually in US dollars) from you to your supplier will be considered local transactions, thereby side-stepping international transfer fees and foreign exchange mark-ups.

 Use PayPal to pay Chinese suppliers

 If you’re looking for a way to make small, instant payments, PayPal could be worth considering.
-PayPal, which is available as a mobile app, is a great way to make initial low-sum payments to potential suppliers, while developing your business relationship.
+Available as a mobile app, PayPal is a great way to make initial low-sum payments to potential suppliers while developing your business relationship.

 While PayPal may be a simple and convenient form of payment for you as a seller, businesses in China often get hit with high charges just for receiving the funds.

 Other drawbacks of using PayPal include being charged a percentage of your transfer and using their own exchange rate mark-up.
-Azimo Business is up to 90% cheaper than Paypal, thanks to our excellent exchange rates and low, transparent fee.
+On the other hand, Azimo Business is up to 90% cheaper than Paypal, thanks to excellent exchange rates and a low, transparent fee.

 Pay businesses in China by credit or debit card

-You know the famous slogans, “… for everything else there’s MasterCard” and “Life takes Visa” but you should avoid paying suppliers by card.
-The truth is that most Chinese companies aren’t too keen on this method of payment anyway.
+You know the famous slogans, “… for everything else there’s MasterCard” and “Life takes Visa”, but you should avoid paying suppliers by card.
+The truth is that most Chinese companies aren’t keen on card payments in the first place.